atsareg/DIRACDocs/source/UserGuide/CommandReference/tree.rst

 ==================================
-Commands
+Commands Reference
 ==================================

   This page is the work in progress.
 See more material here soon !

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   DataManagement/index
+   DataManagement/tree
-   WorkloadManagement/index
+   WorkloadManagement/tree